Coast Guard recovers barges full of soybeans in Mississippi River

 According to the Coast Guard, crews responded after a tugboat lost 12 of the 26 barges it was transporting near the old Mississippi River Bridge.
 The crew was able to retrieve the barges and pin them against the banks to clear the waterway.

-Video posted by a passerby on Facebook shows one the barges beginning to sinking into the war just before the Coast Guard arrived.
+Video posted by a passerby on Facebook shows one the barges beginning to sink into the water just before the Coast Guard arrived.
 At least two of the barges were damaged.

 The Coast Guard says the barges were carrying soybeans and no hazardous materials were released into the river.